cfebs/lfs-helper/README.md

 $ sudo su -

+# can copy these scripts into /mnt/lfs
+$ cp lfs_scripts/*.sh -t /mnt/lfs

 $ cd /mnt/lfs

-# can copy these scripts into /mnt/lfs

 # ensure no errors in output from version checks
 $ ./version-check.sh